openshift/enhancements/guidelines/README.md

-# OKD Enhancement Proposals
+# OpenShift Enhancement Proposals

-An OKD Enhancement Proposal is a way to propose, communicate, and coordinate on new efforts for the OKD project.
+An OpenShift Enhancement Proposal is a way to propose, communicate, and coordinate on new efforts for the OpenShift project.

 It is inspired from our experience with the Kubernetes Enhancement process where many of our community participants collaborate each day.